-The appendix is a narrow, finger-like tube that is attached to the first part of the colon called cecum.
+The appendix is a narrow, finger-like tube that is attached to the first part of the colon, the cecum.
 For a long time, the real purpose of this small, worm-like organ wasn’t completely understood.

-Several studies made in the past showed that this small structure has many functions.
-Primary role is participation in the immune system.
-The wall of the appendix contains lymphatic tissue whose purpose is to make antibodies.
-It has a similar histological structure to the rest of the colon.
-It also contains a small layer of the muscles and produces a small amount of mucus that flows through the appendix and into the cecum.
+Several studies showed that this small structure has many functions.
+Its primary role is participation in the immune system.
+The wall of the appendix contains lymphatic tissue that makes antibodies.
+It has a similar histological structure to the rest of the colon and also contains a small layer of muscles.
+It produces a small amount of mucus that flows through the appendix and into the cecum.

 Inflammation of the appendix

-Inflammation of the appendix is called appendicitis and it is believed that the real cause behind it is a blockade of appendix opening to the colon.
+Inflammation of the appendix is called appendicitis and it is believed that the real cause behind it is a blockade of the appendix' opening to the colon.
 Acute appendicitis is one of the most common causes of abdominal pain in childhood.

-Sometimes, when the infection is mild, a body can fight against appendicitis without any surgical treatment.
-With time, all the symptoms including pain, simply disappear.
+Sometimes, when the infection is mild, a body can fight appendicitis without any surgical treatment.
+With time, all the symptoms, including pain, simply disappear.

 Symptoms of appendicitis

 In the beginning, it is very difficult to localize the pain and tell where it is coming from because the appendix is positioned deep in the abdomen.
-Most of the patients describe it as a radiating pain in the central part of their abdomen.
-However, when the inflammation spreads to peritoneum, a thin membrane that covers the intestines, pain is clearly localized to a small area in the lower right part of the abdominal wall.
-It is on the line that connects the right hipbone and the belly and it is called McBurney's point.
+Most patients describe it as a radiating pain in the central part of their abdomen.
+However, when the inflammation spreads to the peritoneum, a thin membrane that covers the intestines, pain is clearly localized to a small area in the lower right part of the abdominal wall.
+It is on the line that connects the right hip bone and the belly and it is called McBurney's point.

-* The white blood cells count – In case of an infection, white blood cells count is elevated in 70 to 90% of cases.
-Problem with this test is that elevated white blood cells count doesn’t have to be caused only by appendicitis but with almost all other conditions that include even the mildest inflammation.
+- A white blood cells count – In case of an infection, your white blood cell count is elevated in 70 to 90% of cases.
+One problem with this test is that an elevated white blood cell count doesn’t have to be caused by appendicitis.
+Almost all other conditions that include even the mildest inflammation will lead to similar test results.
 The test is neither specific nor sensitive enough to rule out a diagnosis of appendicitis.

-* Urine analysis – During the attack of acute appendicitis, the urine tests are usually quite normal which can also be very important diagnostic sign.
-Changes and abnormal urine tests suggests that there is a kidney or bladder problem.
+- Urine analysis – During an attack of acute appendicitis, urine tests are usually quite normal which can also be a very important diagnostic sign.
+Changes and abnormal urine tests suggest that there is a kidney or bladder problem.

-* Abdominal X-ray - An abdominal X-ray should show the presence of an appendix stone called fecalith in the right lower area of the abdomen which blocks the opening of the appendix.
+- Abdominal X-ray - An abdominal X-ray should show the presence of an appendix stone called a fecalith in the right lower area of the abdomen which blocks the opening of the appendix.
 A type of X-ray called Barium enema could also be helpful.
-During this procedure the colon is filled with liquid barium.
+During this procedure, the colon is filled with liquid barium.
 This makes the X-ray visualization much better.

 Difficulties with the diagnosis

-Sometimes the appendix is much longer then usual and sometimes it is small and hidden behind cecum.
+The appendix may also be much longer than usual and sometimes it is small and hidden behind the cecum.
 The combination of a large sheet that covers the appendix and extremely long appendix allows the structure to even go deep down into the pelvis which makes the diagnosis almost impossible.
 Several other inflammatory conditions may easily mimic appendicitis such as :

-This procedure is normally performed in cases of emergeny when the patient is suffering from acute appendicitis, which involves strong pain and fever.
-The entire diagnostic test should be done very quickly because the time interval between onset of symptoms and rupture can vary, but in general-appears to be about 36 to 48 hours.
+This procedure is normally performed in cases of emergency when the patient is suffering from acute appendicitis, which involves strong pain and fever.
+The entire diagnostic test should be done very quickly because the time interval between the onset of symptoms and rupture can vary, but in general appears to be about 36 to 48 hours.

 1. Laparoscopic operation